jeongjin0/invisible-backdoor-object-detection/README.md

 # Mask-based Invisible Backdoor Attacks on Object Detection

 This is the official implementation of our paper "Mask-based Invisible Backdoor Attacks on Object Detection", accepted by the IEEE International Conference on Image Processing (ICIP), 2024.
-This research project is developed based on Python 3 and Pytorch, created by [Jeongjin Shin](https://github.com/jeongjin0).
+This research project is developed based on Python 3 and Pytorch, by [Jeongjin Shin](https://github.com/jeongjin0).

 <img src="./imgs/example.jpg" width="550px" height="300px" title="inter_area"/>